Anthony Bourdain: Other appearances

 Bourdain was a consultant and writer for the television series Treme.

-In 2010, he appeared on Nick Jr.'s Yo Gabba Gabba! as Dr. Tony, part of which was included in the movie Roadrunner.

 In 2011, he voiced himself in a cameo on an episode of The Simpsons titled "The Food Wife", in which Marge, Lisa, and Bart start a food blog called The Three Mouthkateers.

 He appeared in a 2013 episode of the animated series Archer (S04E07), voicing chef Lance Casteau, a parody of himself.
 In 2015, he voiced a fictionalized version of himself on an episode of Sanjay and Craig titled "Snake Parts Unknown".

 From 2015 to 2017, Bourdain hosted Raw Craft, a series of short videos released on YouTube.
 The series followed Bourdain as he visited various artisans who produce various craft items by hand, including iron skillets, suits, saxophones, and kitchen knives.
 The series was produced by William Grant & Sons to promote their Balvenie distillery's products.

 Publishing

 In September 2011, Ecco Press announced that Bourdain would have his own publishing line, Anthony Bourdain Books, which included acquiring between three and five titles per year that "reflect his remarkably eclectic tastes".
 The first books that the imprint published, released in 2013, include L.A.
-Son: My Life, My City, My Food by Roy Choi, Tien Nguyen, and Natasha Phan, Prophets of Smoked Meat by Daniel Vaughn, and Pain Don't Hurt by Mark Miller.
-Bourdain also announced plans to publish a book by Marilyn Hagerty.
+Son: My Life, My City, My Food by Roy Choi, Tien Nguyen, and Natasha Phan, Prophets of Smoked Meat by Daniel Vaughn, Pain Don't Hurt by Mark Miller, and Grand Forks: A History of American Dining in 128 Reviews by Marilyn Hagerty.

 In describing the line, he said, "This will be a line of books for people with strong voices who are good at something—who speak with authority.
 Discern nothing from this initial list—other than a general affection for people who cook food and like food.
 The ability to kick people in the head is just as compelling to us—as long as that's coupled with an ability to vividly describe the experience.
 We are just as intent on crossing genres as we are enthusiastic about our first three authors.
 It only gets weirder from here."

 Shortly after Bourdain's death, HarperCollins announced that the publishing line would be shut down after the remaining works under contract were published.